 Choosing the right type of finishing products for your floor is a pretty important stage of the whole renovation process.
 Of course, the finish has a lot to do with the final look and the whole appearance of the wooden floor and is also a matter of personal preferences and taste.
-Glossy, semi-glossy, matt, natural looking, etc., the choice is, in fact, very extensive and there is something to suit every style.
-Although the finishing product adds a lot to the whole look of the floor, it has more important meaning.
-What type of finish to choose for your floor highly depends also on the floor itself and the wood species, do you need hard-wearing option, or you can go with a natural-looking, which boost the natural texture of wood, however is not that resistant.
-In fact, the first thing you have to consider, when choosing sealants and finishes is their functionality and the protection they give on the surface and for the whole structure, in general.
+Glossy, semi-glossy, matt, natural-looking, etc., the choice is, in fact, very extensive and there is something to suit every style.
+Although the finishing product adds a lot to the whole look of the floor, it has a more important meaning.
+What type of finish to choose for your floor highly depends also on the floor itself and the wood species, do you need the hard-wearing option, or you can go with a natural-looking, which boost the natural texture of wood, however, is not that resistant.
+In fact, the first thing you have to consider when choosing sealants and finishes is their functionality and the protection they give on the surface and for the whole structure, in general.

 Before talking about finishes, it is really important to talk about sanding.
 There is no application of products, which is not preceded by the sanding treatment.
 Sanding is the initial process of every restoration and renovation of your flooring process.
 The procedure will remove all the imperfections on the surface, leaving it smooth and even, which also helps the uniform application of every product after.
-This is very important especially for the application of products with color pigments, otherwise the pigments tend to highlight the defects.
+This is very important especially for the application of products with colour pigments, otherwise, the pigments tend to highlight the defects.

 Now, why sealing and staining are recommended always after sanding.
 First of all, for the even application all the bumps, worn finish and dirt build-ups have t be removed.
 Then, sanding also opens the wood’s pores.
-Wood has porous structure and when the pores are open the liquid products adhere successfully into the structure, adding more protection and durability.
+Wood has a porous structure and when the pores are open the liquid products adhere successfully into the structure, adding more protection and durability.